Unisphere: Impact

-Critical reception
+Reception

-When originally proposed, the Unisphere was negatively received by critics.
+When it was proposed, the Unisphere received negative reviews.
 The Village Voice quoted people who called it "probably one of the most uninspired designs we have ever seen", while Newsday opined that the globe was "deathly dull" and "looks like an ad for Western Union".
 Oculus magazine criticized the design as "a heavy, literal version of the ancient armillary sphere, with decoration by Rand McNally".
 Ralph Caplan wrote for Industrial Design that Moses's defense of the Unisphere was motivated by animosity toward the older structure.
 Progressive Architecture described it as "like the set for the 'spectacular' finale of a 1930s Warner Brothers musical".
 Walter McQuade wrote for The Nation that the Unisphere was a "bit of roadside inspirational decoration, a trite cartoon in iron" that portended badly for the 1964 World's Fair, while Bruno Zevi for Italian magazine L'Architettura cronache e storia called it a "silly idea" and petitioned U.S. President John F. Kennedy to prevent the Unisphere from being installed.

-Only one positive criticism emerged when the globe was announced, when the National Arts Club called it "one of the outstanding achievements in structural sculpture of this decade".
+Only one positive criticism emerged when the globe was announced when the National Arts Club called it "one of the outstanding achievements in structural sculpture of this decade."
 Remarking on the initial negative reception of the Unisphere in 2010, The Wall Street Journal said that the Unisphere was perceived as a symbol of the "banal, corporate atmosphere" of the 1964 World's Fair.
 Despite the largely negative criticism of the Unisphere from architectural critics, it was positively received by the visitors.
-After the fair, the Unisphere remained a tourist attraction through the 21st century.
+After the fair, the Unisphere remained a tourist attraction into the 21st century.
 The New York Times, in 2014, said the Unisphere was the only relic of the 1964 World's Fair that "was untarnished by time and enhanced by memory".